ipl31/yaml-generator-for-hathitrust/README.md

 ### Personalizing the YAML Generator to Your Repository

 The YAML generator contains certain pieces of hard-coded information and some assumptions specific to the institution.
-This section includes line numbers in yaml_generator.py which should be examined and possibly changed for your institution.
+This section includes line numbers in yaml_generator.py and yaml_csv.py ("gen" and "csv" respectively) which should be examined and possibly changed for your institution.

 #### Local Scanner Info

-Lines 303-304: Queries on each line reference "the Kirtas."
+Lines (gen)303-304: Queries on each line reference "the Kirtas."
 Should be updated with name of in-house default scanner or a prompt to enter the Make (257) and Model (258) of the scanner.

-Lines 11-19: The tests using variables set in (257-258) to output information about the scanner.
+Lines (gen, csv)11-19: The tests using variables set in (257-258) to output information about the scanner.
 Should be redone with new default values or redone entirely to remove tests and take the scanner name entirely as input.

 #### Local Department Name

-Lines 20-21: Scanner User is hard-coded as the name of the department which handles digitization.
+Lines (gen, csv)20-21: Scanner User is hard-coded as the name of the department which handles digitization.
 It should reflect the name of the department, unit, or other entity responsible for your institution's scanning.

 #### Local Compression Agent

-Lines 31-32: Image Compression Agent is hard-coded.
+Lines (gen, csv)31-32: Image Compression Agent is hard-coded.
 Change it to your institution's HathiTrust organization code (or that of the institution doing your image compression).

 ## Overview of the Project